ljhwelt/diewelt/README.md

 - 👋 Hi, I’m @bonjourallumette
-- 👀 I’m interested in history, especially social and cultural history
+- 👀 I major in history, and I'm interested in digital history, public history and game studies
-- 🌱 I’m currently learning world history and historiography
+- 🌱 I’m currently ?
-- 💞️ I’m looking to collaborate on Project Mudfog
+- 💞️ I’m looking to collaborate on an indie game project
 - 📫 How to reach me ...

 <!---